adellantado/bot-template-framework/README.md

    note: do not extend blocks - `intent` and `ask`;<br>
    note: extend only fields of 1st level of nesting (like `type`, `content`, `next`, but impossible to extend only `url` (2nd level of nesting) field from image content);

+<h3>Idle Block</h3>

+   Simply does nothing, but can be used to call next block

+       {
+            "name": "Does Nothing",
+            "type": "idle",
+            "template": "call idle",
+            "typing": "1s",
+            "next": "Next Block"
+       }

 <h2>Drivers</h2>